-Mitigating the fundamentally asymmetrical nature of media spaces has been a constant refrain throughout the history of research on these systems, where designers and participants (often designers-cum-participants) work to facilitate some degree of symmetry in the use of these systems.
-Early on, the pursuit of increased symmetry was a thoughtful attempt to provide a balance of power between producers and consumers of awareness information and to support the communicative resources used by individuals to shape their performance in face-to-face communication (see also [20]).

-Most commonly, this engagement with symmetry has manifested itself in the negotiation and re-negotiation of audiovisual reciprocity (e.g., "if I can see you, then you can see me" or "I agree to let you 'glance' in on me if you agree to let me 'glance' in on you") and in debates over whether this reciprocity ought to be sought through social and/or technical means.
+Mitigating this fundamentally asymmetrical nature of media spaces has been a constant refrain throughout research on media spaces, where designers and users (often designers-cum-users) work to facilitate some degree of symmetry in the use of these systems.
+Most commonly, this engagement has manifested itself in the negotiation and re-negotiation of audiovisual reciprocity (e.g., "if I can see you, then you can see me" or "I agree to let you 'glance' in on me if you agree to let me 'glance' in on you"), and in debates over whether this reciprocity ought to be sought through social and/or technical means.

-The particular research dialogue about reciprocity in media spaces actually reflects multiple forms of asymmetry-an asymmetry of media and an asymmetry of engagement, for example.
+The particular research dialogue about reciprocity in media spaces actually reflects multiple forms of asymmetries-an asymmetry of media and an asymmetry of engagement, for example.
 Here, we distill and unpack some of the different forms of asymmetry present in media space systems: asymmetries of media, fidelity, participation, engagement, benefit and place.